LilyBurton/LilyBurton/README.md

 </ul>

 <h3>Walking</h3>
-I do find going out for a walk to be important in a daily life to get fresh air and sunlight that helps me energise for the day.
-As someone who loves to be in front of the computer, it's important for me do holistic wellness to take care of myself by taking a break from technology so i would be able to go back to work with a fresh mind.
+<p>I do find going out for a walk to be important in a daily life to get fresh air and sunlight that helps me energise for the day.
+As someone who loves to be in front of the computer, it's important for me do holistic wellness to take care of myself by taking a break from technology so i would be able to go back to work with a fresh mind.</p>

+<h3>Writing</h3>
+<p>One thing I love to do to relax is writing stories.
+Writing stories gives me immense joys but it also a continuous learning experience where I'll be able to express my ideas, thoughts and creativity.
+Seeing my thoughts and ideas been written on paper and constantly progressed through out is a huge accomplishment while also helping me to enhance my vocabulary, sharpen my analytical skills and also broadens my knowledge of various of topics.</p>
 <!--
 **LilyBurton/LilyBurton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.